acl-org/acl-anthology/README.md

 ```

 ## Exporting data ##
-We allow to export all information in the ACL database to multiple xml files.
+We allow to export all information in the ACL database to xml files in different formats.
 To export the data:
 ```
+$ rake export:xml
+$ rake export:xml_single
-$ rake acl:export
+$ rake export:xml_all
 ```
 The saved data will be exported to a the folder export.
-Each file will have a name like this: "E12.xml"
+The first command exports the anthology in the standard xml file: E12.xml
+The second one exports each individual volume in a single xml file: E12-1.xml
+The third command exports the full anthology into a single xml file: acl_anthology.xml

 ## License ##
 ACL materials are Copyright (C) 1963-2013 ACL; other materials are copyrighted by their respective copyright holders.
 All materials here are licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 License .
 Permission is granted to make copies for the purposes of teaching and research.